Open Data Hub logo

 true

-Allows Red Hat to collect data about Open Data Hub usage in your cluster.
+Disables the collection of data about Open Data Hub usage in your cluster.
 To enable data collection, set the value to false.
 You can also set this option in the Open Data Hub dashboard interface from the Settings → Cluster settings navigation menu.

 dashboardConfig: disableTrustyBiasMetrics